FALL NEWSLETTER 2017

 Friday, November 3, 2017

 Join Museum of Walking for a contemplative Full Moon walk celebrating the Beaver Moon.
-More details to come.
+More info in our "Walks" Section.

 with Artist Adriene Jenik